Siemens Healthineers

-With the exception of Diagnostics which reported an adjusted EBIT margin of 4.7%, these business segments reported adjusted EBIT margins above 15%.

-Major competitors include Fujifilm, GE Healthcare, and other companies in the medical imaging industry.

 History

 19th century

 The history of Siemens Healthineers started in Berlin in the mid-19th century as a part of what is now known as Siemens AG.
 Siemens & Halske was founded by Werner von Siemens and Johann Georg Halske on 12 October 1847.
 The company formed around an invention created by Siemens called the pointer telegraph.
 Based on the telegraph, Werner von Siemens' new invention used a needle to point to the sequence of letters, instead of using Morse code.
 The company, then called Telegraphen-Bauanstalt von Siemens & Halske, opened its first workshop on 12 October.
 Eventually, the new company included electrometrical equipment and specialized in medical technology.

 In 1896, only one year after Wilhelm Conrad Röntgen discovered the X-ray, Siemens produced the first industrially manufactured X-ray tubes for medical diagnostics.

 20th century

 In Aschaffenburg, Germany, X-ray pioneer Friedrich Dessauer founded his own company, which later came to prominence under the name Veifa-Werke.
 The companies maintained close ties with each other, finally merging in 1932 to form Siemens-Reiniger-Werke (SRW).
 Later, in 1933, Siemens introduced rotating anode tubes for X-rays that could withstand much greater electrical loads, laying the foundation for the development of modern X-ray tubes.

 Supported by Siemens in Erlangen, Inge Edler, a Swedish physician, and physicist Carl Hellmuth Hertz were intrigued by the idea of using ultrasound technology to achieve more precise heart diagnoses.
 In 1953, they became the first to use the ultrasound technique for echocardiography.

 In 1958, Elema-Schönander AB (subsequently Siemens-Elema AB) developed the first cardiac pacemaker implanted in a critically ill heart patient by surgeon Åke Senning.

 In the 1960s, Siemens engineer Ralph Soldner developed the world's first "real-time" ultrasound unit, the Vidoson.
 With this technology, technicians could view movements inside the body on a screen as they were taking place.

 In 1974, The company exhibited its first tomographic image of a human head at an annual meeting of the Radiological Society of North America, in Chicago.
 One year later, the company released its first computed tomography scanner, the Siretom.

 In 1998, Siemens introduced the first track-based laboratory automation system, the ADVIA LabCell Automation Solution.